zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 ## Set up configurations in your settings

-The below settings are used by the debugger
+The below settings are used by the debugger.
+You may not need to add/change any of them to have debugging working in simple cases, but do give them a read sometime
 - `go.gopath`.
 See [GOPATH in VS Code](https://github.com/Microsoft/vscode-go/wiki/GOPATH-in-the-VS-Code-Go-extension)
 - `go.inferGopath`.
 See [GOPATH in VS Code](https://github.com/Microsoft/vscode-go/wiki/GOPATH-in-the-VS-Code-Go-extension)
 - `go.delveConfig`